MANAGER OF THE YEAR AWARD

-This award is given annually to the top amateur Coach who exemplifies the spirit of Rod Dedeaux’s legacy as a coach and mentor in the sport of baseball.
+This award is given annually to the top amateur MANAGEr or coach who exemplifies the spirit of Rod Dedeaux’s legacy as a coach and mentor in the sport of baseball.

-CONGRATULATIONS TO THE 2017 ROD DEDEAUX COACH OF THE YEAR
+CONGRATULATIONS TO THE 2017 ROD DEDEAUX MANAGER OF THE YEAR

 Jim Leyland – 2017 USA World Baseball Classic Manager